programmerq/letsalltrydocker/README.md

     $ docker run --name insecure_mysql -e \
     MYSQL_ROOT_PASSWORD=secret -d mysql

-(normally we don't run this image quite like this with the root password out in the clear. just stay with me for the example)
+(Normally we don't run this image quite like this with the root password out in the clear.
+Just stay with me for the example)

 Fire up wordpress

     $ docker run --name example_wordpress --link \
     insecure_mysql:mysql -p 8080:80 -d wordpress

-Now you can visit [http://<host_ip>:8080/](http://<host_ip>:8080/) in your browser and complete the wordpress setup.
+Now you can visit [http://docker_host_ip:8080/](http://docker_host_ip:8080/) in your browser and complete the wordpress setup.

 What did the link get us?